pycaret/pycaret/README.md

 - Issue Logs: https://github.com/pycaret/pycaret/issues

 ## Who should use PyCaret?
-PyCaret is an open source library that anybody can use.
-In our view the ideal target audience of PyCaret is: <br />
+PyCaret is an open-source library that anybody can use.
+In our view, the ideal target audience of PyCaret is: <br />

 - Experienced Data Scientists who want to increase productivity.
 - Citizen Data Scientists who prefer a low code machine learning solution.